Finances force Harris to quit British Superbikes

 "We'll be running the same Bathams livery and RST is also helping with the leathers.
 We've still got support from the Yamaha dealership in Kidderminster too."

-And despite the pain of missing out on BSB, the club racing scene could prove fruitful for Harris, who managed to finish fourth in the Superteens series last year despite missing several of the rounds due to BSB commitments.

-"We'll concentrating on Thundersport GB this year and maybe entering two or three BSB rounds, so the reverse of last year," said Richard.
+Richard the overall aim for 2020 was for Harris to try and win the Superteens title and continued learning his racecraft.

-"The aim is to try and win it but he's also got his GCSEs this year, which are more important at the moment.
-He should definitely be in the top three.
+"He's also got his GCSEs this year, which are more important at the moment, at the very least he should definitely be in the top three in Thundersport," he said.

 "We could still make the BSB grid but it would need an extra £4,000 to £5,000 in sponsorship, which would either have to come from one sponsor or lots of smaller sponsors.